PrefectHQ/prefect-aws/docs/ecs_guide.md

 - An AWS account with permissions to create ECS services and IAM roles.
 - The AWS CLI installed on your local machine.
 You can [download it from the AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 - An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) to host both the worker and the flow runs it submits.
+Follow [this guide](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html) to create an ECS cluster or simply use the default cluster.
 - A [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) configured for your ECS tasks.
 A VPC is a good idea if using EC2 and required if using Fargate.

 ### Step 1: Set Up an ECS work pool